Earth and Environment

 Off-campus courses

 Off-campus courses provide additional opportunities to learn about more specialised topics.
 Examples of more beta-oriented courses are Geochemical cycles (Geo2-1207), Global Climate Change (Geo2-2143) and Land degradation (Geo3-4304).
 More gamma-oriented students may be interested in courses such as Environmental Impact Assessment (Geo2-2123).
-An overview of potentially interesting off-campus courses, including courses on sustainability, can be found under the heading 'Recommended courses outside the track'.
+An overview of potentially interesting off-campus courses, including courses on sustainability, can be found under the heading "Courses" above.

 Depending on the choice of level 2 courses and the topic of the thesis, the Earth and Environment track prepares students for Master’s programmes in the fields of Environmental Science, Earth Science, Geology, and Climate Science, for example: